 Recipe notes

-• Store whole ginger root in a zip top bag and grate peel and all with a Microplane zester.
+• Fresh ginger hack!
+Freeze whole ginger root in a zip top bag and grate peel and all with a Microplane zester.

 • Store this black rice salad recipe in an air tight container for up to 3 days.
-Reheat in the microwave just until warm with a drizzle of additional dressing.
+Reheat in the microwave just until warm with a drizzle of additional dressing as needed.

 Did you try this recipe?
 If so, be sure to leave a review below and tag me @flavorthemoments on Facebook and Instagram

-black rice salad pile high in a white bowl
+Asian rice salad in a white serving bowl.

 8